Search Supplements & Articles

 It would be great if we had the answer to this but unfortunately its not clear cut.
 This is because individual microbiomes (each person's gut flora) vary so much.
 It’s always a good idea to see what your doctor recommends.

-Regardless of whether you choose a supplement or food source for your probiotic intake, its clear to see that these friendly bacteria are vital to overall health.
+Regardless of whether you choose a supplement or food source for your probiotic intake, its clear to see that these friendly bacteria are extremely important to overall health.

 A healthy balanced diet is the best way to consume all the nutrients we need.
 Sometimes however this isn't possible and then supplements can help.
 This article isn't intended to replace medical advice.
 Please consult your healthcare professional before trying any supplements or herbal medicines.